 JON & VANGELIS I’ll Find My Way Home (1981)

 Having scored an unexpected UK hit with the beautiful synth laden ‘I Hear You Now’, JON & VANGELIS did it again with ‘I’ll Find My Way Home’, a song that had not been included on the final tracklisting of their second album ‘The Friends Of Mr Cairo’.
 Anderson’s lyrics were almost spiritual while the widescreen sonic backing from his Greek chum complimented the mood.
-Evangelos Odysseas Papathanassiou himself was about to enter his most high profile period composing soundtracks for ‘Chariots Of Fire’ and ‘Blade Runner’.
+Evangelos Odysseas Papathanassiou himself was about to enter his most high profile period with ‘Chariots Of Fire’ and ‘Blade Runner’.

 Now available on the album ‘The Friends Of Mr Cairo’ via Polydor Records / Universal Music